didiersmith/marys-maidens/chapters/dd.md

 "Entertainment, years zero to four.
 You use _Cocomelon_, right?"

-Tyler bit his lip.
+Tyler dug his fingernails into his arm.
 If he'd known the due diligence process would be such a pain in the ass, he'd never have considered the buyout.

 "Yes," he said.
 "It's incredibly soothing."